Interpretation is a special form of communication that helps people to understand the environment. It can take various

 Outdoor Interpretation Panels

-These are installed at various sites, featuring information, photographs and illustrations.
+These are installed at various sites, featuring text, photographs and illustrations.
 Interpretation panels help people to understand and relate to the places they visit.
 They often ‘tell the story’ of a place to provoke people’s interest and engagement with a site.

 Information about upcoming activities can be found in our activities calendar.

 Leaflets and Publications

 The Partnership publishes a variety of leaflets and guides specific to various sites, as well as walking and cycling routes.
 These are available free as paper copies from us, or can be downloaded.

-All of our downloadable leaflets and guides can be found here.
+All of our downloadable leaflets and guides can be found on our publications page.